yariza/yariza.github.io/dev/index.md

 ![](/img/avatar-computer.png)

-I am a third-year undergraduate student at Columbia University studying Computer Science, with an interest in mobile applications and graphics.
+I am a recent graduate from Columbia University studying Computer Science, with an interest in mobile applications and graphics.
 You can see my previous work by clicking on the links below:

 Projects
 ---